-We are an enhanced NHS outreach service set up to support people directly affected by the Manchester Arena attack and the incident on New Year's Eve.
+We are an enhanced NHS outreach service set up to support people directly affected by the Manchester Arena attack.
 We support children, young people and adults, concert attendees, their families, as well as staff and professionals no matter where you live in the UK.

 Our team of NHS mental health professionals are experienced in working with children, young people and adults who have experienced traumatic events.
 We will be able to provide advice about what reactions are normal, whether you would benefit from more targeted support, and help you access the services you might need.